nabu-platform/nabu-web-page-core/v2/private/readme.md

+reactiveness:
+any state that is exchanged should (as far as possible and necessary) be reactive this includes state that is exposed and state that is returned

 Actions can be added to run with say a button.
 Actions have a defined input and optionally output.
 The output can _always_ be returned in a promise (or directly), you must keep that in mind.